outlearn-content/outlearn-modules/README.md

 <!-- @task, "text" : "Duplicate the outlearn-modules repository."-->

 Once you have duplicated the repository, open up `outlearn.json` found at the root of your newly created duplicate repo.
-Update the following Path metadata fields in the file:
+Now update the following Path metadata fields in the file:

 | Field | Description                                            |